GiovaniPM/JDMn/README.md

 ### How the decision works

-The first successfully rule found is the our result, beside next out rules could be found.
+The first rule successfully found is our result, regardless of other rules that can be found.
 A successfully rule is the row, wich all columns evaluate with true.
-There are the follow possible data types in input enty: string, date, number and boolean.
+There are the follow possible data types in input entry: string, date, number and boolean.
 The available logic operators are: <, <=, >, >=, ==, !=, in and not in.
-Column without operator will be used ==.
+Column without a operator will be used ==.

 ### Project directories